Mesoscale Eddy -- Internal Wave Coupling. III. The End of the Enstrophy Cascade and Maintenance of Gyre Scale Potential Vorticity Gradients: Kinetic Theory for the Ocean

 We assume the internal wavefield can be represented as the sum of a quasi-stationary, quasi-homogeneous isotropic component $n^{(0)}(\p)$ and two that vary in space and time in response to eddy interactions:

-where $n_3^{(1)}(\p; \r,t) \gg n_3^{(2)}(\p; \r,t)$.
+where $n_{3}^{(1)} \ll n_{3}^{(0)}$ and $n_{3}^{(2)} \ll n_{3}^{(0)}$.
 The $n^{(0)}$ balance is attained as sources $S_o$ and sinks $S_i$ being connected by nonlinear interactions $\mathcal{N}\mathcal{L}$.
 The phrases 'quasi-stationary' and 'quasi-homogeneous' imply a multiple time scale process that becomes concrete within the context of the regional and seasonal variability of the internal wavefield documented in \cite{polzin2011toward}.
-The intent of $n^{(1)}$ is a representation of energy transfers from eddies to waves.
-The conceptual role of $n^{(2)}$ is, at least in part, to acknowledge the $O(\ell /\mathcal L )$ residual circulations on the packet scale.
-We substitute the decomposition (\ref{eq:Decomposition}) and include $\dot \p$ (Section \ref{Methods}.\ref{Tools}.\ref{RayTracing}) associated with coupling to the mesoscale.
+The intent of $n^{(1)}$ is to capture the modulation of ensemble averaged wave action by the eddies in the extreme scale separated limit assumed in (4).
+The intent of $n^{(2)}$ is to address $O(\ell/{\mathcal L})$ factors dropped from the polarization relations (4), the eikonal relations $\dot{\bf p}$, group velocities within $\dot{\bf r}$ and, importantly, residual circulations on the packet scale.
+Motivated by our understanding of the extreme scale separated nature of the energy exchange process, we neglect $n^{(2)}$ in an unconstrained approximation.
+We revisit this issue in Section \ref{budgets} when we pick up the issue of the potential enstrophy budget and in Section \ref{Summary}.\ref{Optics}.\ref{WKB}.
+Here we proceed by substituting the decomposition (\ref{eq:Decomposition}) and include $\dot \p$ (Section \ref{Prognostic}.\ref{Forcing}) associated with coupling to the mesoscale.
 Subtracting the homogeneous $n^{(0)}$ balance from (\ref{eq:RadiationBalance}) provides